-Observations of PNe have mostly displayed elliptical and bipolar axisymmetric morphologies \citep[see e.g.][]{Balick1987,Balick1987a,Schwarz1992,Sahai2011,Weidmann2016}, which have posed a major challenge to theories describing their formation \citep[see review by][]{Balick2002}.
-Single star evolution can produce spherical nebular shells, but may also make elliptical shells due to the interaction with the interstellar medium (ISM).
-However, it has considerable difficulties in generating highly axisymmetric morphologies.
-The interacting stellar winds (ISW) theory \citep{Kwok1978} implies that a slow ($\sim 10$\,km\,s$^{-1}$), dense wind from the AGB phase that is pushed away by a fast ($\sim 1000$\,km\,s$^{-1}$) tenuous stellar wind in the PN phase makes a compressed dense shell.
-The ISW model extended by \citet{Kahn1985} known as the generalized interacting stellar winds (GISW) theory can also produce a highly axisymmetric gas distribution.
-Nevertheless, the GISW model cannot completely describe all types of observed elliptical and bipolar morphologies \citep[][]{Balick2002}.
+Observations of PNe have mostly displayed elliptical and bipolar axisymmetric morphologies \citep[see e.g.][]{Balick1987,Balick1987a,Schwarz1992,Sahai2011,Weidmann2016}, which pose a major challenge to theories describing their formation \citep[see the review by][]{Balick2002}.
+Although single stars are expected to produce spherical nebula shells, the interaction with the interstellar medium (ISM) may also result in elliptical shells.
+However, the theories face considerable difficulties in generating highly axisymmetric morphologies similar to what are seen in observations.
+According to the interacting stellar wind (ISW) theory \citep{Kwok1978}, a compressed, dense shell is formed when a slow ($\sim$~$10$~km\,s$^{-1}$), dense wind from the AGB phase is pushed away by a fast ($\sim$~$1000$~km\,s$^{-1}$), tenuous stellar wind from the PN phase.
+The ISW model extended by \citet{Kahn1985}, known as the generalized interacting stellar wind (GISW) theory, can also produce a highly axisymmetric gas distribution.
+Nevertheless, the GISW model is unable to fully describe all observed elliptical and bipolar morphologies \citep[][]{Balick2002}.
 Moreover, the GISW model needs a density contrast to produce an aspherical morphology.
-Recently, many complex axisymmetric morphologies have been found by high-resolution imaging observations \citep[][]{Sahai2011} that cannot adequately be described by the GISW theory.
+Recently, many complex axisymmetric morphologies have been found by high-resolution imaging observations \citep[see e.g.][]{Sahai2011}, which cannot adequately be described by the GISW theory.